cit1zen/workers-and-resources-disasters-expanded/README.md

 ## Disasters

-### Fuel Tank Vapor Explosion
+### Fuel Tank Explosion

-When a fuel tank contains some fuel, bitumen or oil, but less than 50% of its capacity, there is chance that the vapors will cause an explosion that will put it and buildings in a close vicinity.
+If an oil or fuel tank is full of vapors (less than 80% of the capacity), there is a chance that a fuel tank will explode and will set itself and buildings in the vicinity on fire.

 [steam_page]: https://store.steampowered.com/app/784150/Workers__Resources_Soviet_Republic/
+[Workers & Resources: Soviet Republic][steam_page]